insure logo

 Following a major catastrophe, demand increases for labor and materials to rebuild houses and businesses.
 Often, insurance companies are forced to pay higher prices to cover claims costs.
 If those inflated prices exhaust the limits of your home insurance coverage, you could end up footing some of the bill with your own money.

 repair costsIndustry experts attribute increases to a shortage of local labor, raw materials becoming scarce, difficulty of shipping into a disaster zone and price gouging (which is illegal).
 Whatever the reason, it’s a costly irritant for the insurance industry.
-As long as claims for damages don’t reach horrific amounts, that irritant impacts only your insurance company.
-But it can easily trickle down to you if increased building costs cause you to exceed your policy limit.
+It can also affect the homeowner, who might suddenly find their insurance coverage inadequate.

-Let’s say you have a $200,000 home insurance policy that covers wind and hail damage.
-If a hurricane blows through your neighborhood and your home suffers a near total loss due to wind damage, your insurer will only pay up to $200,000 — which you believe will be adequate.
+Let’s say you have a home insurance policy with $200,000 in dwelling coverage that covers wind and hail damage.
+If a hurricane blows through your neighborhood and your home suffers a total loss due to wind damage, your insurer will only pay up to $200,000 — which you believe will be adequate.
 But if prices for labor and material climb up significantly, chances are that your house will cost much more to rebuild.
 That could easily mean thousands of dollars out of your own pocket.

 “Not all companies offer it, but it’s something you need to talk to your agent about,” Flannagan says.